Anette Olzon: Other works (2017–present)

 Olzon has played with several bands, in studio and live, including Brother Firetribe on the song "Heart Full of Fire" from the album of the same name in 2008, The Rasmus on the single "October & April" in 2009, Pain on the song "Follow Me", "Feed Us" from Cynic Paradise in 2008 and Black Mount Rise on the single "Apart & Astray" in 2015.

 On 13 August 2009, Olzon sang two Nightwish songs, "Kuolema Tekee Taiteilijan" and "Meadows of Heaven", with the Swedish Radio Symphony Orchestra, at the Suomi Safari – the event was in celebration of Sweden and Finland relations.

 On 30 November 2012, Olzon sang at the opening gala of Helsingborg Arena, where she performed two songs from her own material.

 Anette Olzon was featured on the second season of the Finnish competition show Tähdet, Tähdet in 2015.
 Along with the several popular Finnish musical artists, Olzon performed their own covers of songs from various genres, with one singer being dropped out of the competition each week by televote.
 Olzon was the only foreign artist to be featured on the program, though she performed one song partly in Finnish.
 She was eliminated on the fifth week of the show.

 Olzon began collaborating with former Sonata Arctica guitarist Jani Liimatainen for a project known as The Dark Element which formed in August 2017.
 The debut self-titled album was released on 10 November 2017.
 Their second album, Songs the Night Sings, was released on 8 November 2019.

 Olzon collaborated with Symphony X vocalist Russell Allen in 2020, under the name Allen/Olzon.
 Worlds Apart, their debut album, was released on 6 March 2020.

+Olzon's third solo studio album, "Rapture", was released on 10 May 2024, featuring the singles "Heed the Call", "Day of Wrath", and "Rapture".